mikkurogue/mikkurogue/README.md

 - authentic scrum mommy displeaser
 - undisputed heavyweight champion of arguing about non-sense in video games

-Go is a better language than typescript and i will stand by it forever
+Go is a better language than typescript and i will stand by it forever.

+plan for 2025:
+- Learn Zig
+- Contribute to zig projects
+- Become a giga chad

 moikka!